MarcinKilarski/Website-Audit/seo.md

 Google developed the PageSpeed Insights tool to help test how well our sites are optimised for page loading.
 This tool will check sections of your site that are known for slowing down sites and will then suggest how you can fix them.

-Although it doesn’t cover every aspect you could optimise to speed up your site, it does offer a good starting point to base your changes on.
+Although it doesn't cover every aspect you could optimise to speed up your site, it does offer a good starting point to base your changes on.
 Furthermore, some of the elements checked by this tool are used to rank your page in Google.

 After performing this test, your website receives a score between 0 and 100.
 The higher the number, the more optimised your website is in the eyes of Google.
 A score below 65 points is deemed to be poor and will hurt your ranking.
 A score of 65-85 is deemed to be acceptable and any score above 85 is treated as good.

-It is essential to invest some time optimising your site for speed, as Google’s patent [‘Using resource load times in ranking search results‘](https://patents.google.com/patent/US8645362) argues that ‘given two resources that are of similar relevance to a search query, a typical user may prefer to visit the resource having the shorter load time.’
+It is essential to invest some time optimising your site for speed, as Google's patent [‘Using resource load times in ranking search results‘](https://patents.google.com/patent/US8645362) argues that ‘given two resources that are of similar relevance to a search query, a typical user may prefer to visit the resource having the shorter load time.'

 ### 4.3.
 Accelerated Mobile Pages (AMP)